addingwell/r-advertising-tag/README.md

 Please raise any issue on GitHub.

 ### Open Source
-Kwanko Tag Tag for GTM Server Side is developed and maintained by [Addingwell](https://www.addingwell.com/) under the Apache 2.0 license.
+R Advertising Tag for GTM Server Side is developed and maintained by [Addingwell](https://www.addingwell.com/) under the Apache 2.0 license.